sigstore/sigstore/README.md

-# sigstore signing CLI tool
+# sigstore framework and signing CLI tool

 > :warning: Not ready for use yet!

-sigstore CLI is a generic tool to sign blobs, tarballs etc and establish a trust root using the sigstore signing infrastructure
+sigstore/sigstore is a generic library that is utilized by various other clients and projects inc fulcio (webPKI), cosign (container and OCI signing tool) and tektoncd/chains (Supply Chain Security in Tekton Pipelines).

+sigstore is also good candidate for anyone wanting to develop go based clients / systems and utilise exiting go modules for common sigstore functionality.

+It also  used as a general CLI signing tool for certificate requests from Fulcio and storing of artifacts into rekor.

 ## Security